mrismanaziz/Reforestation/README.md

-## Hear about the new restaurant called Karma?
-There’s no menu: You get what you deserve.
+## What do you call a fake noodle?
+An impasta.